moogacs/docs.buf.build/docs/tour/use-managed-mode.md

-As discussed in [Generate Code](generate-code.md), **Managed Mode** is a [`buf.gen.yaml`](../configuration/v1/buf-gen-yaml.md) configuration option that tells `buf` to set all of the file options in your module according to an opinionated set of values suitable for each of the supported Protobuf languages (e.g. Go, Java, C#, etc.).
+As discussed in [Generate Code](generate-code.md), **Managed Mode** is a [`buf.gen.yaml`](../configuration/v1/buf-gen-yaml.md) configuration option that tells `buf` to set all of the file options in your module according to an opinionated set of values suitable for each of the supported Protobuf languages, such as Go, Java, and C#.
 The file options are written *on the fly* so that they never have to be written in the Protobuf source file itself.

 ## 13.1 Remove `go_package` {#remove-go_package}